AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 ## Installation

 ### Select the mirrors
-> Replace `Spain` with your location, this command would find the fastest mirror of this location.
+> Replace `Spain` with your location, this command would find the fastest mirror of the location.
 All of the shown `warning` are ignorable.
 ```
 # reflector --country Spain --sort rate --latest 5 --save /etc/pacman.d/mirrorlist
 ```

 ### Enable ParallelDownloads
-> Open the configuration of `pacman`, and uncomment `ParallelDownloads = 5`.
+> Open the configuration file of `pacman`, and uncomment `ParallelDownloads = 5`.
 ```
 # vim /etc/pacman.conf
 ```

 ### Install essential packages
-> Use `enter` to skip the options, let them as default. (recommended)
+> Use `enter` to skip and leave the options as default. (recommended)
 ```
 # pacstrap /mnt base base-devel linux linux-firmware dhcpcd vim reflector
 ```